Champions for Children

 Champions for Children money is spent in accordance with the belief statement developed by the Capital Area Intermediate Unit Champions for Children foundation.
 The possibilities for Champions for Children are limited only by our resources.
 We attempt to provide new and vital support to important issues and difficult situations.
 Champions for Children funds have been used to purchase equipment (wheelchairs, hearing aids, glasses, computers, etc.); clothing (coats, hats, gloves, etc.); provide money for student forums, workshops and conferences for parents among other things.

-How are funds requested?
+How are funds requested, approved, or denied?

 Requests are emailed or mailed to the Champions for Children Coordinating Committee Chairperson.
 The chairperson distributes the requests to the committee for voting, informs the requester of the approval/denial of the request and coordinates the payment of funds if approved.
 During each meeting, the committee will review any outstanding requests for funds or requests by others to conduct fund-raisers, review the financial status of the foundation, and discuss and decide upon any other pertinent issues.
 Additional meetings will be held only as needed.
 The secretary will inform members by memo or phone of any additional meetings.